Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-- What steps do I need to do to reach my long-term goals?
+- What are the smallest steps I can take to meet my long-term objectives?

-- What can I do to grow within my job role and become more visible?
+- What steps can I take to develop in my role and make me more visible?

 Outline an Action Plan